Pug Breed Information

 Pugs are the little wrinkly sweethearts of dogdom and one of the most ancient breeds of dogs.
 They have been around for at least 2000 years and in that time they have been adoringly represented in art, sculptures, and literature, and even entered history as heroes.
 For over two millennia, the remarkable Pugs have never seen their popularity drop.

 Originally from Ancient China, these lovely dogs were the favored companion pets of Emperors and Empresses in the Chinese Dynasties.
 During ancient times, Pugs lived luxurious lives at Imperial courts where they were often dressed in the most fashionable garments, slept in the most luxurious chambers, and many claim that they even had personal guards and servants.
 It is also widely believed that Pugs could only be owned by royalty and the very rich as they were very hard to come by and could only be received as a regal gift of the highest order.
+Having originated in China, these small dogs as well as other breeds that originated during ancient times could only be afforded by the rich.
+Keeping and caring for a dog that served no other purpose other than companionship was not something people could afford back then.

-Apart from their great popularity in the Chinese Empires, Pugs were also the favorite pets of Tibetan monks and European royalty.
+Apart from their great popularity in the Chinese Empire, Pugs were also the favorite pets of Tibetan monks and European royalty.
 They traveled from China to Europe during the 16th century alongside Dutch traders who referred to them as Mopshond.
 In Holland, Pugs became the official dog of The House of Orange after a Pug saved the soon-to-be-king from foreign invaders by alerting to their presence.
 Queen Victoria was also a great fan of the breed, owning quite a few Pugs herself.

 The Pug dogs were officially recognized by the American Kennel Club in 1885 and in 1931 the Pug Dog Club of America was founded.